![]() |

 Church Phone Extension Numbers Please follow the auto attendant menu prompts or dial an extension directly if no one answers.
 Also, the preschool can be reached through the main church number as well as their direct number (805 967-6101).

 One-Stop Publicity!
 If your GSLC committee or group is making an announcement or planning an event, you can now send ONE email with the details and it will go to those folks editing the Sunday bulletin, church web site articles, web site calendar and monthly newsletter.
-The Good Shepherd publicity email address is Staff, Board of Directors, and Other Leadership Contacts
+The Good Shepherd publicity email address is publicity @ gslcms.org.
+Please include what the event is, when and where it will be held, who is invited and any other information that will help our readers decide to attend.
+Also, please include a contact name and phone/email if we (or a reader) want more information.
+Staff, Board of Directors, and Other Leadership Contacts

 You may find the staff contact information either above or on our web site (Staff Contacts) and congregational officer and committee chair contact information here or on the Members Only web page at gslcms.org: